cacology/ASECS-2017-Arbuthnot-talk/talk.md

 in the Works of Nature."
-The late Robert Boyle had endowed "an Annual Salary for some Divine or Preaching Minister, ... to preach eight sermons in the year for proving the Christian Religion against notorious infidels"^[@bentley92:folly A2^r^] Boyle wanted to demonstrate the connection between natural philosophy and proper religion.
+The late Robert Boyle had endowed "an Annual Salary for some Divine or Preaching Minister, ... to preach eight sermons in the year for proving the Christian Religion against notorious infidels"^[@bentley92:folly A2^r^], connecting natural philosophy with proper religion.
 Richard Bentley gave the first eight sermons over the year 1692, which focused on what we would now call intelligent design, where he talks about seeing "visible footsteps" or "divine footsteps."
 And, this word "footsteps" comes to be associated with traces of divine: a peculiar topic for the *Transactions*.
-I can find no other paper arguing directly for the existence of God, just using God as a sort of topos for appreciating nature or beauty.  (though, there's a lot to read, so I'd welcome any listeners who know of one)
+I can find no other paper arguing directly for the existence of God, just using God as a sort of topos for appreciating nature or beauty.
+(though, there's a lot to read, so I'd welcome any listeners who know of one)

 More to the point of this panel, Arbuthnot is using representations of data to argue for the existence of a deity.
 Since the math turns out